When you think of Sri Lanka you think of clear seas and golden beaches. And that’s all true, except there’s a lot more to it than that.

 We were pretty knackered that evening, so we stayed at the hotel for dinner.
 The Shack is a beach-hut inspired venue looking right out onto the ocean.
 If I could put a trillion heart-eye emojis here to describe the lobster we were served, I totally would.

 If you love an excursion, you’ll love this.
 We headed out to the Galle area to meet the stilt fisherman who work there.
 If you’re not sure what a stilt fisherman is, this photo explains it all…

-Tourists can have a go, and guess what?!
-I CAUGHT A FISH.
-It’s safe to say excitement levels were very, very high.
+Tourists can have a go, and guess what?
+I only went and caught a fish.
+It’s safe to say excitement levels were very high.

 We had a look around Galle Fort, which is home to plenty of shops and restaurants.
 For those knowledgeable about architecture, the Dutch buildings will be right up your street.
 And if you’re in the business for Sri Lanka’s sparkling sapphires, pop into Place Vendome.